saravana2906/spring-boot-Contact/README.md

 # Spring-boot-Contact
 A Simple Contact management Application implemented using Spring Boot &amp; Spring Data JPA

-This Appication is built for learning Spring boot , Hibernate with Spring Data JPA , Hibernate Validator.
+This Application is built for learning Spring boot , Hibernate with Spring Data JPA , Hibernate Validator.

 It uses only three tables

 User          - to manage login <br>
 Contact       - to Store User's contact information like name , Email id (Like Contacts in Phone)
                 and it has unidirectional many to one mapping with User .<br>
-ContactPhone  - to Store Phone numbers(yes! can store more phone number for each contcat) information for
+ContactPhone  - to Store Phone numbers(yes! can store more phone number for each contact) information for
                  each contact and it has unidirectional many to one mapping with Contact.<br>
 <br>
 As part of Spring MVC , this application implements